The Gospel According to Ezekiel, Chapter 24 (Part 1 of 2)

 So I spoke to the people in the morning, and in the evening my wife died.
 And in the morning I did as I was commanded.
 The people said to me, “Will you not tell us what these things that you are doing mean for us?”

 Then I said to them, “The word of the Lord came to me saying, ‘Speak to the house of Israel, “Thus says the Lord God, ‘Behold, I am about to profane My sanctuary, the pride of your power, the desire of your eyes and the delight of your soul; your sons and your daughters whom you have left behind will fall by the sword.
-As I have done, so you will do; you will not cover your mustache and you will not eat the bread of men.”
-Your turbans will be on your heads and your shoes on your feet; you will not mourn and you will not weep, but you will rot away in your iniquities and you will groan to one another.
+You will do as I have done; you will not cover your mustache and you will not eat the bread of men.
+Your turbans will be on your heads and your shoes on your feet; you will not mourn and you will not weep, but you will rot away in your iniquities and you will groan to one another.’”
 Thus Ezekiel will be a sign to you; according to all that he has done you will do; when it comes, then you will know that I am the Lord God.’”

-At Jerusalem's fall, an escapee will inform Ezekiel, and his muteness will be lifted—with the horrible news that the sanctuary has fallen.
+At Jerusalem's fall, an escapee will inform Ezekiel, lifting his muteness with the horrible news that the sanctuary has fallen.

 Takeaways

-The boiling pot reveals an illusion of safety outside God's will—like thinking hell is not bad.
-Comfort in sin creates no urgency for repentance.
+The boiling pot shows an illusion of safety outside God's will—like claiming hell isn't bad.
+Comfort breeds no urgency for repentance.
+Security in philosophies reverses like meat in a pot on fire.
 Treasure security in God alone.